celsobessa/japu-map-embedder/README.md

 If you are a registered Japu - Rotas das Vertentes partner, set your Partner ID on Customizer -> Japu App Integration and it will be automaticall used with your appended maps for customizing some map styles and content.

 #### alternative 2: japumap shortcode

 Use the `[japumap]` shortcode anywhere in the main content of a post or page.
 It will be transformed into a map in the front end inside the content area.
 If you are a  Japu - Rotas ds Vertentes partner, you can pass a `partnerid` parameter and some map styles and content will be customized.

+Check the Screenshots session below for a visual step-by-step guide for using the plugin

 ## Screenshots